Looking for unusual, crazy, or plain weird websites to check out when you’re bored?

-Bizarre websites of all sorts, from compilations of fake faces to cats that look like Hitler.
-You’ll find websites to kill time, cure boredom, or simply get shocked by how odd websites can get.
+Bizarre websites of all sorts, from compilations of fake faces to never-ending screensavers, You’ll find websites to kill time, cure boredom, or simply get shocked by how truly odd websites can be.

-Without further ado, we present our collection of the best weird websites.
+Without further ado, we present our collection of the weirdest websites.

 The World’s Weirdest Websites